Discover more from Chaos Engineering

 Fun internet ChatBots without legal ramifications can do that, but not financial services companies, and that’s a good thing.

 In short, the cost of being wrong is high and having your customer's shout (read: type in caps lock) chaotically at a ChatGPT is just pure guessing.
-Manually curated workflows masked behind a Conversational Form based ChatBot is a better option because you dictate the end state, not some random matrix multiplication machine.
+Manually curated workflows masked behind a Conversational Form based ChatBot is a better option because you dictate the end state, not some random matrix multiplication machine3.
 Your legal teams will thank you.

 Artificially Intelligent Marketing

 Fintech and the battle to reduce CAC (Customer Acquisition Cost) is a well known challenge in the industry.
 Most build propensity models for Direct Mail, Email, Ads, and maybe even in-app events if you’re fancy enough.
 Can new generative models add value here?

 Potentially!
 But more through enhancing copy and the ad creatives more so than the other machinery.
 Copy.AI, Jasper.AI, and others do a lot of this and it’s broader than Fintech alone but it does seem like a possibly useful option, though I’m not sure the gains will be significant over things people can create…unless you make an excessive combination of your ad creatives and copy…and that feels like less of a strategy and more like throwing stuff at a wall and seeing what sticks.

 Churn and SQL